mnieber/dodo-commands/doc/dodo-command.rst

 #. each item in $(/DOCKER/volume_list} will be added as a docker volume (where 'item' in the host maps to 'item' in the docker container)

+#. each item in $(/DOCKER/volumes_from_list} will be added as a docker "volumes_from" argument

 #. each environment variable listed in $(/DOCKER/variable_list} or $(/DOCKER/variable_map} will be added as an environment variable in the docker container.
+Variables in ``variable_list`` have the same name in the host and in the container.

 #. each key-value pair in $(/ENVIRONMENT/variable_map} will be added as an environment variable in the docker container.

 #. arguments in ${/DOCKER/extra_options} are passed as extra options to the docker command line call.

-#. the '--rm' flag is added be default.
+#. the '--rm' flag is added by default.
 The '-i' and '-t' flags are added unless you pass the --non-interactive flag.